 About me

-I have made photographic trips to destinations as diverse as Ireland, Scotland, Tunisia, Morocco, or Italy.
-At the end of 2012 I embarked on a project in Southeast Asia in which I seek to convey the friendly face of this part of the world so often punished by nature and humans.
+I have made photographic trips to destinations as diverse as Ireland, Scotland, Tunisia, Morocco, and Italy.
+At the end of 2012, I embarked on a project in Southeast Asia in which I aim to convey the friendly face of this part of the world, so often punished by both nature and humans.

-I travel for more than ten months, Thailand, Laos, Vietnam, Cambodia, Malaysia, Singapore and Myanmar, learning the local customs and interacting with the native population in a natural and close way, which allows me to acquire a high knowledge of the terrain and its culture.
-I try to escape the tourist routes and discover remote places where I can capture with my camera the essence and great visual beauty that this part of the planet offers us.
+I travelled for more than ten months through Thailand, Laos, Vietnam, Cambodia, Malaysia, Singapore, and Myanmar, learning local customs and interacting with the native population in a natural and close way.
+This allowed me to gain deep knowledge of the terrain and its culture.
+I try to avoid the typical tourist routes and instead discover remote places where I can capture with my camera the essence and great visual beauty that this part of the planet offers.
 Asia made me fall in love.

-Since then I have returned to Southeast Asia on many occasions, some only to continue developing my personal project, others on photography trips that I organize for photography enthusiasts.
+Since then, I have returned to Southeast Asia on many occasions—sometimes only to continue developing my personal project, and other times on photographic trips that I organize for photography enthusiasts.

-I was the winner of the contest "The trip of your life 2013" organized by National Geographic and Canon Spain, I was shortlisted to participate in PhotoEspaña 2012, I have been a finalist in Fotografiarte 2013, 2014, 2015 and my biggest milestone was being a finalist in the prestigious Sony World Photographic Awards 2015.
-As of that date, I decided to stop submitting to contests.
+I was the winner of the contest “The Trip of Your Life 2013” organized by National Geographic and Canon Spain.
+I was shortlisted for PhotoEspaña 2012, I was a finalist in Fotografiarte 2013, 2014, and 2015, and my biggest milestone was being a finalist in the prestigious Sony World Photography Awards 2015.
+After that, I decided to stop submitting my work to contests.

 I am currently based somewhere in Asia.